sahikabetul/Hippocampal-Volume-Quantification-in-Alzheimer-s-Progression/README.md

 I used the dataset that contains the segmentations of the right hippocampus and I used the U-Net architecture to build the segmentation model.

 After that, I integrated the model into a working clinical PACS such that it runs on every incoming study and produces a report with volume measurements.

+## Dataset

+We are using the "Hippocampus" dataset from the Medical Decathlon competition.
+This dataset is stored as a collection of NIFTI files, with one file per volume, and one file per corresponding segmentation mask.
+The original images here are T2 MRI scans of the full brain.
+As noted, in this dataset we are using cropped volumes where only the region around the hippocampus has been cut out.
+This makes the size of our dataset quite a bit smaller, our machine learning problem a bit simpler and allows us to have reasonable training times.
+You should not think of it as "toy" problem, though.
+Algorithms that crop rectangular regions of interest are quite common in medical imaging.
+Segmentation is still hard.